mackbrumbaugh/mackbrumbaugh.github.io/_pages/publications.md

 #### **Publications Under Review**

-Pruekcharoen, P., Brumbaugh, M., Ruzicka, E., & Sloane, M. (2024).
-“Through Her Lens:
-An Exploration of Women’s Perceptions on Generative Image AI through Co-Design Fiction Workshop.”
-In Proceedings of CHI 2025 (CHI ’25).
-ACM, New York, NY, USA, 20 pages.
+Pruekcharoen, P., Brumbaugh, M., Ruzicka, E., Simpson, E. & Sloane, M. (2025).
+“Exploring Social Implications of Generative Image AI through Women’s Perspectives in a Co-Design Fiction Workshop.”
+In Proceedings of CHI 2026 (CHI ’26).
+ACM, New York, NY, USA.

 #### **Publications In Progress**

-Brumbaugh, M. (2024).
-“We hear the wilderness, and it hears us.”: The Queer and Feminist Wild in Yellowjackets.
-(In Preparation for Slate).

-Brumbaugh, M., & Cavalcante, A. (2024).
-“We hear the wilderness, and it hears us.”:
-The Queer and Feminist Wild in Yellowjackets.
-Television and New Media.
+Brumbaugh, M., & Dodds, G. (2026).
+“The Queer Ultimatum: Homonormativity Under the New Lavender Scare” (In Preparation for Feminist Media Studies)